 These days you absolutely have to have a TSA approved lock on your case.

-And the easy to use combination lock on the Chatelet certainly ticks that box.
+And the easy-to-use combination lock on the Chatelet certainly ticks that box.

 A few years ago I picked my case up in the US (not knowing about TSA policies as an Australian) and found my lock cut and taped to my case with a note explaining why.
 I have never traveled without a TSA lock since.

 The Delsey Chatelet hard cases are for anyone who likes to travel in style.
-Delsey have created a case that really stands out with many owners commenting on how they are often stopped at airports and asked where they got the case.
+Delsey has created a case that really stands out with many owners commenting on how they are often stopped at airports and asked where they got the case.

-But the real winner here is that the Chatelet cases also include top quality materials and features (wheels, brake, tsa lock, zippered enclosures) that you will not find on almost any other case on the market.
+But the real winner here is that the Chatelet cases also include top-quality materials and features (wheels, brake, TSA lock, zippered enclosures) that you will not find on almost any other case on the market.

 If this sounds like the kind of case that fits your traveling style then you should definitely check them out.
-Even compare them to other hard cases like the 4 I reviewed in the Delsey vs Samsonite post and you will see how great these are.
+Even comparing them to other hard cases like the 4 I reviewed in the Delsey vs Samsonite post and you will see how great these are.